mkucmus/doc/userguide/reward_campaigns/menu/campaign_categories.rst

 .. index::
    single: campaign_categories

-ALL CAMPAIGN CATEGORIES
+All campaign categories
 =======================

-| The **All campaign** categories grid allows you to manage reward campaign category to facilitate their identification.
+| The **All campaign categories** grid allows you to manage reward campaign category to facilitate their identification.

 | Grid provide information about all categories that can be assign to particular reward (during it’s creation/edition) with information about status.